11ty/demo-eleventy-serverless-oauth/README.md

 ---
 ```

+You may need to familiarize yourself with [Eleventy Serverless templates](https://www.11ty.dev/docs/plugins/serverless/#usage).

+Relevant files:
+* `.eleventy.js` adds the bundler plugin for the `dynamic` permalink.
+* The OAuth specific serverless function code: `netlify/functions/dynamic/index.js`
+* The relevant entries in `.gitignore`

 ### OAuth Application Providers

 This example includes providers via Netlify and GitHub.
 You can use one or more of these providers.
 If you only want a subset of these providers, just remove the Login buttons that you don’t want and don’t worry about the relevant environment variables for that provider.